Renew a Dietitian License

 Continuing Education Requirements

-If selected for continuing education audit, you may mail, email, or fax your supporting documentation to TDLR:
+If selected for continuing education audit, you may attach your documentation to your online renewal or you may mail or email to TDLR:

 Email: email customer service